Chat with us, powered by LiveChat

 Accessing funding for learners aged 16-19

-The ESFA funds FE colleges, sixth form colleges, sixth forms in schools and academies to provide study programmes for:
+The Education and skills Funding Agency (ESFA) funds FE colleges, sixth-form colleges, sixth-forms in schools and academies to provide study programmes for:

 • 14-16 year olds who are directly enrolled in eligible FE institutions

-A range of information and guidance for providers is available on the ESFA website and should be referred to by all new centres looking to deliver qualifications to 16–19 year olds.
+A range of information and guidance for providers is available on the Education and Skills Funding Agency website, and should be referred to by all new Centres looking to deliver qualifications to 16-19 year olds.

 Accessing funding for learners aged 19+

-The ESFA has a range of information for providers on their website which explains the procedure for registering with them and drawing down funding for eligible learners.
+The Education and Skills Funding Agency (ESFA) has a range of information for providers on their website which explains the procedure for registering with them and drawing down funding for eligible learners.